yaml/yamlscript/ReadMe.md

 ## YAMLScript Resources

-> Note: The documentaion linked to below is out of date, but should give you a decent idea of what YAMLScript is about.
+> Note: The documentation linked to below is out of date, but should give you a decent idea of what YAMLScript is about.
 It will be rewritten soon.